mauropalsgraaf/MachineLearningVU/README.md

 This project requires that there is a `train.csv` file (containing the training set data) in the root of the directory with the exact name.

-There is script added called `data_transformation.py` which can transform the `train.csv` to something useful.
+There is a script added called `data_transformation.py` which can transform the `train.csv` to something useful.

+To transform the `train.csv`, run the following command: `python data_preparation $data_set $output_csv_path`.
+An example execution for the training-set (which can also be the test-set) can be: `python data_preparation train.csv training-set.csv`

 ## How to run Python scrips